PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

   ``automodapi``, or the like, then it is required to create a stub file for that particular subpackage or module in `docs/api_static`_ .
 Here are the sample contents for a stub file for `plasmapy.particles.atomic`.
-This file would be located at :file:`docs/api_static/plasmapy.particles.atomic.rst`.
+This file would be located at jlkj;lj :file:`docs/api_static/plasmapy.particles.atomic.rst`.

   .. code-block:: rst